apache/celeborn/docs/migration.md

 - Since 0.5.0, Celeborn worker REST API `/exit` uses POST method and the parameter `type` uses form parameter instead.

+- Since 0.5.0, Celeborn master and worker REST API `/shuffles` is renamed as `/shuffle`, and will be deprecated since 0.6.0.

 ## Upgrading from 0.4.0 to 0.4.1

 - Since 0.4.1, Celeborn master adds a limit to the estimated partition size used for computing worker slots.